dougbutner/web-4/README.md

 ## Concepts

-1. **Geodomain**: A bounded area that has an associated group of people who are running a democratic (web 4) system.
+1. **Geodomain**: A bounded area that may contain or be contained by other geodomains and may have has an associated group of people (geotribe).

 2. **Geotribe**: The group of people associated with a geodomain that are participants in a web 4 system.